aspose-total/Aspose.Total-Products/total/en/android-java/conversion/sxc-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SXC to WORD on Android via Java or Online App" h2="Transform SXC to WORD within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The SXC file format is a spreadsheet format used by the popular spreadsheet application, OpenOffice Calc.
+It is a great format for storing and manipulating data, but it is not as widely supported as the Microsoft Word format.
+Therefore, it is often necessary to convert SXC files to Word documents in order to share them with others.

+<h2>How Aspose.Total Helps for SXC to Word Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate SXC to WORD conversion feature inside your Android applications.
-In the first step you can export SXC to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to WORD.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can be used to integrate SXC to WORD conversion feature inside Android applications.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+The first API can be used to export SXC to PDF, while the second API can be used to convert PDF to WORD.
+This makes it easy to convert SXC files to Word documents without any additional software or tools.

+The Aspose.Cells for Android via Java API is a powerful spreadsheet processing API that can be used to create, read, edit, and convert spreadsheets in various formats, including SXC.
+It also supports a wide range of features, such as data validation, charting, and formatting.
+The Aspose.PDF for Android via Java API is a powerful PDF processing API that can be used to create, read, edit, and convert PDF documents.
+It also supports a wide range of features, such as text extraction, image extraction, and form filling.

+By using these two APIs, developers can easily integrate SXC to WORD conversion feature inside their Android applications.
+This makes it easy to share SXC files with others in the widely supported Word format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}